Joseph Andrew Jackson Lightburn

 Joseph Andrew Jackson Lightburn (September 21, 1824 – May 17, 1901) was a West Virginia farmer, soldier and Baptist Minister, most famous for his service as a Union general during the American Civil War.

 Early life

 Lightburn was born in Pennsylvania, the oldest of 5 children.
 His family moved to Lewis County, Virginia (now West Virginia) and worked on his family's farm, where he spent the rest of his childhood.
 He became friends with Thomas J. Jackson (later known as General "Stonewall" Jackson), whose home was only a few miles away.
 The Lightburn family freely lent young Jackson books from their large library and took him to church.
 The two were lifelong friends.
 He enlisted in the U.S. Army and fought in the Mexican War; serving until 1851 when he was discharged as Sergeant.
 In 1859 he became a licensed minister in the Baptist church.
+On August 8, 1874 Rev. J. A. J. Lightburn met with the First Baptist Church in Weston, WV and accepted the call as pastor.